Rep. Marjorie Taylor Greene defends herself in floor speech: 'None of us are perfect'

 About half the Republicans in the room rose and gave her a standing ovation following her Wednesday speech, three Republicans told Fox News.
 However, others weren't convinced she took full responsibility for her statements that have caused a headache for plenty of swing-district Republicans who don't want to be tied to any of Greene's conspiracy theories.
 "She's just bats**t crazy," one Republican told Fox News.

-GOP Leader Kevin McCarthy, R-Calif., seemed convinced that Greene had moved on and learned lessons.
+GOP Leader Kevin McCarthy, R-Calif., said Wednesday he "condemn[s] those comments unequivocally" from Greene and seemed convinced that she had moved on and learned lessons.

-"Anything with QAnon has no place in our party and Marjorie Greene actually said that inside our conference today," McCarthy said Wednesday night after the meeting.
+"Anything with QAnon has no place in our party and Marjorie Greene actually said that inside our conference today," McCarthy said Wednesday night.

-Check back to Fox News for updates on this breaking news story.